We prepare educators who change schools, communities and lives.

 About the School

-For 120 years, Notre Dame has educated teachers who lead, prepare and transform their students every day.
+For more than 120 years, Notre Dame has educated teachers who lead, prepare and transform their students every day.

 We understand that education isn't just a job—it's a vocation that leads to personal fulfillment, professional development and social responsibility.

-Notre Dame is the top provider of initially certified teachers among private colleges in Maryland.
-We welcome experienced teachers who wish to earn a master's degree, as well as women and men who seek to change their career--in less than a year!
+Notre Dame is the top provider of initially certified teachers among private colleges in Maryland, and a top producer of Teachers of the Year.
+We welcome experienced teachers who wish to earn a master's degree, as well as women and men who seek to change their career—in less than a year!
 Our unique Accelerated Certification in Teaching and 10-month Masters of Arts programs prepare passionate, award-winning educators who have gone on to teach throughout the state, across the country and around the world.

-Our flexible programs allow students to attend classes at convenient off-site locations, including Anne Arundel Community College, the Higher Education and Conference Center in Aberdeen (HEAT Center) and the Southern Maryland Higher Education Center (SMHEC), as well as our Charles Street campus.
+Our flexible programs allow students to attend classes at convenient off-site locations, including Anne Arundel Community College, University Center in Aberdeen, and the Southern Maryland Higher Education Center (SMHEC), as well as our Charles Street campus.

 Find out what Notre Dame's School of Education can do for you.
 For more information on our programs, click the PROGRAMS tab at the top of the page.